 Bringing Vision to Action

-Several visions for Tacoma have come and gone yet we find ourselves once more challenged with the creation of a new strategic vision.
+Several visions for Tacoma have come and gone yet we find ourselves once more on the precipice of a new strategic vision.
 How has leadership effectively engaged the community to produce such a vision?
-Come discuss what success means for realizing our City’s destiny.
+Come discuss what success looks like if we get it right.

 TC Broadnax, Tacoma City Manager